 I warmly commend the objector to a reading of Lysander Spooner.
 His recognition of the importance of juries throws a heap of light on this matter.

-He too realised that if government is to exist and make laws (something I do not grant, but suppose it happens) then it is of the utmost importance that it should NOT also sit in judgement on those it claims to be lawbreakers!
+He too realised that if government is to exist and make laws (something I do not grant, but suppose it happens) then it is of the utmost importance that it should not also sit in judgement on those it claims to be lawbreakers!

 It is absolutely vital on its face that a wholly independent entity should do that judging.
-Spooner focussed on the role of juries, which he saw as essential in curbing the arrogance of government power; they MUST, absolutely must, have and exercise the right to be judges of both law and fact.
+Spooner focussed on the role of juries, which he saw as essential in curbing the arrogance of government power; they must, absolutely must, have and exercise the right to be judges of both law and fact.
 Otherwise, if they are to accept all laws as just and applicable without question, they become no better than government agents! — something perilously close to what we now actually have, in practice in the government’s justice monopoly.

 It is that concern, above all others of mere efficiency and cost, that cause me to propose that justice be one of the first functions removed from government, not among the last, as if by afterthought.
 It is desperately dangerous to let the rulers judge those who protest or question their rule; it is a travesty.